Pro-Mo-Ted Technical Education

 High school students and transfer students with 29 credit hours or less must possess a high school grade point average of 2.5 (on a 4.0 scale) or an ACT composite score of 17 or 900 SAT.
 Transfer students with 30 credit hours or more must possess a 2.0 cumulative GPA.
 Students transferring into the program with completed majors or minors must have the appropriate GPA as established by each department.
 Consult individual program description for other admission requirements.

 All University General Education requirements for a Bachelor’s degree are here

 Please consult this link for a complete listing of General Education Electives.

 Consult the Required Courses above or the program advisor for program specific General Education requirements.

 Teacher Certification Requirements

-As required by the State of Michigan, to receive teacher certification, all teacher candidates must: 1. pass the Michigan Basic Skills Exam; 2. pass the Michigan Test for Teacher Certification content area tests in their major and minor; and 3. have a 2.50 minimum GPA to receive teacher certification in Michigan.
+As required by the State of Michigan, to receive teacher certification, all teacher candidates must: 1. meet the MDE (CAEP) cohort requirement; 2. pass the Michigan Test for Teacher Certification content area tests in their major (if appropriate); and 3. have a 2.50 minimum GPA to receive teacher certification in Michigan.
 These state requirements are in addition to the FSU graduation requirements of your individual program.